pbrehill/pbrehill.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at POLIS: The Centre for Social Research at the Australian National University.
-My main focus is on innovative methods for causal inference.
+My thesis is currently being examined.

+The focus of my research is on the causal forest as a method for public policy evaluation.
+The causal forest is a causal machine learning method for finding drivers of treatment effect heterogeneity — how a treatment affects different people differently.
+It is useful because standard approaches rely on pre-specifying hypotheses and then testing them.
+The causal forest allows evaluators to find drivers of treatment effect heterogeneity without needing to know what they are likely to be in advance while also avoiding p-hacking from looking through data for an effect.
+This is useful in public policy because it lets evaluators find unintended consequences of programs, and move beyond testing for heterogeneity only in the 'usual suspects' like age and gender.

+Outside of my doctoral work, I am currently working in the Australian Centre for Evaluation in the Australian Treasury and at the RMIT Department of Economics, Finance, and Marketing.
+In both these roles I work on social policy research using quasi-experimental or experimental designs, often using large, linked, administrative datasets.
+Prior to this, my background was as a data scientist / quantitative researcher working for government and not-for-profits.